nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Enter the example command into the command box as shown below:
 ![Delete finance command example](images/commands/delete_finance_command.jpg)

-__Result:__ record at index `1` is removed from the finance account records.
+__Result:__ Finance record at index `1` is removed from the finance account.
 ![Delete finance result example](images/commands/delete_finance_result.jpg)

 ---

 #### 5.2.3.
 Edit a finance record: `edit_finance`

-Previously, in the [Delete finance records](#522-delete-finance-records-delete_finance) section, we have deleted our only finance record in our application.
+Previously, in the [Delete Finance Records](#522-delete-finance-records-delete_finance) section, we have deleted our only finance record in our application.
 For this section, ensure you have at least one **stand-alone** finance record (i.e not attached to any inventory records) stored in the application and that you are on the finance tab.

 Your NUStorage application should currently look something like this: